Des O'Connor: Death

-On 14 November 2020, O'Connor died in his sleep in hospital, aged 88, following a fall at his home in Buckinghamshire a week earlier.
-In a January 2021 interview, his widow Jodie revealed that in 2017, he had been diagnosed with Parkinson's disease, although he thought that he had suffered from effects of it for a few years previously.
+On 14 November 2020, O'Connor died in his sleep at Wexham Park Hospital in Slough, aged 88, following a fall at his home in Gerrards Cross, Buckinghamshire, a week earlier.
+In a January 2021 interview, his widow Jodie revealed that in 2017 he had been diagnosed with Parkinson's disease, although he thought that he had suffered from effects of it for a few years previously.
 The episode of Countdown broadcast on 16 November 2020 was dedicated to his memory.